xtech/self-o-mat/README.md

 Since then, a lot has changed: We have found that many of you share the same view: __Building a photobooth should be easy!__ Therefore we have created a photobooth kit which is now available at: [https://self-o-mat.de](https://self-o-mat.de).
 You can of course just use the open-source software and build your own full-featured DIY-photobox __for free__.

 ## Basics
-_"A Raspberry Pi and a DSLR camera should be all that's necessary to build a high quality photobooth!"_ - This was the basic idea when we started designing the self-o-mat and it hasn't changed since:
+_"A Raspberry Pi&reg; and a DSLR camera should be all that's necessary to build a high quality photobooth!"_ - This was the basic idea when we started designing the self-o-mat and it hasn't changed since:
-__A DSLR camera and a Raspberry Pi is all you need to get started!__
+__A DSLR camera and a Raspberry Pi&reg; is all you need to get started!__

 <img src="https://github.com/xtech/self-o-mat/raw/master/images/banner1.png" height="100" /><img src="https://github.com/xtech/self-o-mat/raw/master/images/banner2.png" height="100" /><a href="https://www.raspberrypi.org"/><img src="https://github.com/xtech/self-o-mat/raw/master/images/banner3.png" height="100" /></a><img src="https://github.com/xtech/self-o-mat/raw/master/images/banner4.png" height="100" /><img src="https://github.com/xtech/self-o-mat/raw/master/images/banner5.png" height="100" />